-If you meet the qualifications, you will be registered for MARA 293.
+If you meet the qualifications, you must self-register for MARA 293 through MySJSU.
 Through consultation with the MARA 293 Instructor you will identify a professional project submitted by an individual or an organization and supervised by a professional archivist or records manager that can be completed during one semester.

 You and the client will agree upon deliverables which can be recommendations, proposals or other products (e.g., training manuals, instructional podcasts, and proposals for new services) that can be implemented or used by the client organization.
 A copy of or link to the completed project (or other documentation that the project has been completed), a form indicating satisfactory completion signed and dated by the client, and a final report discussing the project and your personal experience are required for satisfactory completion of the course.